Kartones/flask-calendar/README.md

 ## Introduction

-I recently (dec 2017) decided I wanted to opt out from Google services as much as possible.
+At December 2017, I decided I wanted to opt out from Google services as much as possible.
 One of the services that tied me most was Calendar.
 There are not many alternatives, and even fewer web-based.
 I decided to try using a Trello board with due dates and some labels for a while, but proved to be harder to maintain.
 Add the lack of a month calendar view, and no support for recurrent/repetitive tasks, and I decided to do good use of a holidays to spend some hours and build a simple GCalendar clone.

 ### Details